sivteck/sivteck.github.io/posts/0003-18_May_2024-Reading_Papers.md

 9. Talk about it
 10. Build on it.

 All the rules are taken from [0].
-All credits go to the original authors.
+All credits belongs to the original authors.

 [0] Carey MA, Steiner KL, Petri WA Jr (2020) Ten simple rules for reading a scientific paper.
 PLoS Comput Biol 16(7): e1008032. [https://doi.org/10.1371/journal.pcbi.1008032]()